linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 After the Federal Reserve unveiled the MMLF on 18 March 2020,  market conditions started to normalise and all funds began to replenish their liquidity buffers.

-Managers aggressively disposed of less liquid assets,  such as commercial paper and certificates of deposit,  at now lower liquidation costs and rotated their holdings towards more liquid ones.
+Managers aggressively disposed of less liquid assets,  such as [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] and certificates of deposit,  at now lower liquidation costs and rotated their holdings towards more liquid ones.
 Concretely,  funds tended to both increase their WLA and reduce their WAM.
 Funds that had experienced stronger redemptions and were thus left with weaker liquidity positions quickly caught up with their peers,  cutting the gap in WLA ratios from about 14 percentage points initially to about 7 percentage points by end-March (Graph 3,  left-hand panel).
 The concurrent drop in the WAM gap was equally sizeable,  from about 10 days to less than two days (right-hand panel).

 Formal econometric analysis confirms the picture painted by the graphs,  providing some additional quantitative insights (Box B).
 In particular,  managers of funds that had seen larger outflows prior to the announcement of the MMLF increased WLA at a faster pace on average.
 Specifically,  a fund experiencing 22% (or one standard deviation) larger outflows tended to raise its WLA by 0.8% more in a day,  or by 8% more over the rest of March.

 ## Conclusions

 The inability of prime institutional MMFs to provide liquidity on demand in March 2020 called for central bank intervention (FSB (2020a)).
 Unlike banks,  which proved to be useful elastic nodes during the pandemic-induced turmoil (Shin (2020)),  the funds' dash for liquidity added to the stress across financial markets.
-Thus,  the provision of central bank liquidity was pivotal in restoring calm (CGFS (2011)).
+Thus,  the provision of central [[A Primer on Bank Liquidity|bank liquidity]] was pivotal in restoring calm (CGFS (2011)).

 The events of March 2020 have left an indelible mark.
 They echoed those during the Great Financial Crisis in September 2008,  when the MMF sector suffered a comparable massive seizure and also required central bank assistance.
 Our findings are offered as a contribution to the ongoing debate about the policy measures that could enhance the resilience of MMFs.